DivyashreePrasad05/Terminal-TaskList-Manager/README.md

    - Mark a task as completed
    - Delete a task
    - Exit the app
-2. Save all tasks in a text file named `tasks.txt` so data persists between runs.
+2. Save all tasks in a text file named "tasks.txt" so data persists between runs.
 3. Display tasks with an index number and a ✔ if completed.

 Example menu: